ludico1959/msmary-store/README.md

 # NODELESS 📷📡💭💾
-Nodeless is a microservice that manipulate and optimize images that have been uploaded to Amazon S3 using AWS Lambda.
+Nodeless is a application that manipulates and optimizse images that have been uploaded to Amazon S3 using AWS Lambda.
+This is my first serverless application and it was build as a practice project while I was attending the AWS Lambda Foundations course from AWS Skill Builder.
+As its name implies, this app was build using Node.JS, Serverless Framework (all-in-one development & monitoring of auto-scaling apps on AWS Lambda) and sharp third party module for converting large images in common formats to smaller and web-friendly ones.
+A whole lecture about this program can be found in [this YouTube video](https://www.youtube.com/watch?v=jiP45rEOEbA) from the channel Rocketseat.

 ## 💾 Resources